guilhemmarchand/mercedes_splunk_start_defender/README.md

 ### Testing the custom command

-Once the configuration has been performed, assuming the connectivity between Splunk Cloud and the Splunk Relay (HTTPS/8089) is operational, and the other information are accurate, the operation will be performed as expected.
+Once the configuration has been performed, assuming the connectivity between Splunk Cloud and the Splunk Relay (HTTPS/8089) is operational, and other settings are valid, the operation will be performed as expected.

-**In the following example, and for the purposes of this documentation, there is real Defender API, however we can obersever the following:**
+**In the following example, and for the purposes of this documentation, there is real Defender API, however we can observe the following:**

 - The custom command call was accepted, our user has the permissions to access the associated endpoints
 - The connectivity is operational, we can view the response from the Splunk Relay which attempted to perform the operation